What personal information do we collect from the people that visit our blog, website or app?

 - Keep track of advertisements.

-You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
-You do this through your browser (like Internet Explorer, Safari, Firefox, Chrome, etc) settings.
-Each browser is a little different so look at your browsers’ Help menu to learn the correct way to modify your cookies.
+You can have your computer warn you when a cookie is sent, or you can turn off all cookies.
+You do this through your browser (like Internet Explorer, Safari, Firefox, Chrome, etc.).
+Each browser is a little different so look at your “Help” menu to learn the correct way to modify your cookies.

 Third Party Disclosure

 We do not sell, trade, or otherwise transfer your personally identifiable information to outside parties unless we provide you with advance notice.
 This transfer does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect our or others’ rights, property, or safety.